 If your pet is experiencing any pain, whether it be stiff, arthritic joints or from an injury, lavender essential oil can help here too.
 Many human studies such as this one have shown it to be effective at helping to relieve pain.

 While lavender essential oil won’t kill bugs, they absolutely hate the smell – on both humans and dogs.
 So, if your dog has an issue with fleas and ticks, or is attacked by mosquitos or gnats whenever you head outside, spraying on some diluted lavender oil will help chase pests away.

 Lavender’s benefits don’t stop at its medicinal properties.
 Its gentle floral aroma is also a very effective way to stop pet odor in its tracks.
 Lavender has a great scent that you will love too.

 Did You Know Lavender Is Proven to Reduce Anxiety - Quickly and Safely? - Read More

-HOW TO SAFELY USE LAVENDER OIL FOR YOUR DOG
+HOW TO SAFELY APPLY LAVENDER OIL TO YOUR DOG

 It takes just one or two sniffs of lavender oil to quickly get absorbed into the bloodstream and start working within seconds.
 But remember that lavender essential oil is very potent.
 While you can safely take a few sniffs direct out of the bottle and it’s even gentle enough to be applied directly onto your skin, you have to be a lot more cautious with your pet.

-There are however many safe ways you can use lavender essential oil for your furry friend…
+There are however many pet-safe ways you can use lavender essential oil for your furry friend…

 Diffusing is one of the simplest ways to create a calming and comforting environment for your anxious, depressed or overactive pet, but it’s important that you don’t overdo it.